open-contracting-archive/kingfisher-vagrant/README.md

     alembic --config=mainalembic.ini revision -m "message"

 Add changes to new migration, and make sure you update database.py table structures and delete_tables to.

+## Meta Database - SQLite

+During Gather and Fetch stages, a local SQLite DB is used to track progress.

+Create DB Migrations with Alembic - http://alembic.zzzcomputing.com/en/latest/

+    alembic --config=metaalembic.ini revision -m "message"

+Add changes to new migration, and make sure you update metadata_db.py table structures to.